 - 1. Open a browser window and navigate to the Jenkins server URL. - 2.
 From the Jenkins menu, select Manage Jenkins > Manage Plugins.

 - 3. On the Plugin Manager page, select the Installed tab. - 4.
-Verify that the list of installed plugins includes Fortify Jenkins Plugin.
+Verify that the list of installed plugins includes the Fortify plugin.

 Preparing to Work with Fortify Software Security Center and Fortify ScanCentral SAST